 - We certainly can – applying a combination of advanced AI and Big Data Engineering by mining through millions of journeys at a granular click-level.
 Diagnosing the root cause and removing obvious friction helped a large retailer improve the conversation rate by 25% within 3-4 months.

 - When to best intervene through the right product, messaging, and assistance through chat or call?

 - An excellent example of real-time decisions, though applying simple business rules will take you back to the robot age.
-When you incorporate true Customer DNA along with real-time recommendation engine is when you see true behavioral change.
-This degree of 1-1 personalization has driven at least 15% increase compared to using business rules.
+When you incorporate true Customer DNA along with a real-time recommendation engine is when you see true behavioral change.
+This degree of 1-1 customer personalization has driven at least a 15% increase compared to using business rules.